Niels and the Giants: Combinations

 Herbert Halpert and Widdowson stated that "a standard element" of this tale type was the decapitation of the robbers (or giants), a sequence of tale type AT 956, "Robbers' Heads cut off one by one as they enter house".

 In some variants of ATU 304, before the hero enters the castle of the princesses and kills the giants, he meets a personified being (an old man or an old woman) that controls the day and night cycle, either with balls or yarns (a black one symbolizing the night, and a white one representing the day).
 The hero then ties this being up a tree so that it remains nighttime.
 He takes advantage of the cloak of darkness to lure the giants (robbers, in other variants) to the castle to kill them.
-This type of narrative is classified as anoher tale type: AaTh 723*, "Hero Binds Midnight, Dawn, and Midday".
+This type of narrative is classified as another tale type: AaTh 723*, "Hero Binds Midnight, Dawn, and Midday".

 This secondary sequence was identified by Herbert Halpert and J.D.A Widdowson as existing in "Hungary, Romania, Yugoslavia, Serbia, Bulgaria, Greece, Turkey, Georgia, Armenia [from Detroit immigrants], Bashkir, and Persia" and in two African variants.
 Professor Raluca Nicolae adds Albanian and East Bohemian tales where the motif appears.

 In addition, Richard MacGillivray Dawkins described this sequence in regards to Greek variants of tale type ATU 552, "The Girls Who Married Animals": the hero stills finds a person who alternates day and night by manipulating balls of white and black yarn or skeins, whom he ties up a tree, and later finds a cadre of robbers or giants who intend to invade a nearby king's castle.

 In turn, Hungarian-American scholar Linda Degh argued that the tale type 723* "was formed specifically in the Hungarian folk tradition".